aimas-lund/ros2-pcl-fusion/README.md

 - No point cloud registration/alignment (no ICP / NDT / scan matching).
   - The node assumes the TF tree already provides the correct relative transforms.
 - No filtering, downsampling, de-duplication, outlier removal, etc.
-- No field conversion or “best effort” merging when point layouts differ.
+- No field conversion or best effort merging when point layouts differ.
   - If the two `PointCloud2` layouts differ, fusion is skipped.
 - No support for fusing more than two point clouds.

 ## Point cloud matching requirements

-Fusion uses a fast “byte concatenation” approach, so the two input clouds must be compatible.
+Fusion uses a byte concatenation approach, so the two input clouds must be compatible.

 ### 1) Frames / transforms must be available